imvaibhav99/DevHub-Web/README.md

 -> Now build the project by running npm run build in your devhub-web terminal->it created a dist folder which compile all the files in one folder which is send for deployement.

-->In machine:for FRONTEND:  cd DevHub-Web/->npm install( to install all the dependencies)->npm run build->sudo apt update->sudo apt install nginx->sudo systemctl start nginx->sudo systemctl enable  nginx->sudo scp -r dist/* /var/www/html/ (copy dist file to var/www/html)
+->In machine:for FRONTEND:  cd DevHub-Web/->npm install( to install all the dependencies)->npm run build->sudo apt update->sudo apt install nginx->sudo systemctl start nginx->sudo systemctl enable  nginx->sudo scp -r dist/* /var/www/html(copy dist file to var/www/html)
 ->Go to security groups->add http ->port 80 for nginx->open public ip address from aws.
 In this way the frontend is deployed.